openrsp/openrsp/doc/add_openrsp_to_host_program.rst

 perturbed one- and two electron integrals, exchange-correlation contributions if calculations at the density-functional theory (DFT) level is desired, or solution routines for response equations.
-Please note that OpenRSP is a program library that manages the calculation of response properties, and it **cannot** calculate these properties without getting contributions like the ones mentioned here from program routines that are external to OpenRSP.
+Please note that OpenRSP is a program library that manages the calculation of response properties, and it **cannot** carry out this task without getting contributions like the ones mentioned here from program routines that are external to OpenRSP.

 A description of the API is under development and will be made available on this website.